Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 Benefits: Paid holidays and vacations, health insurance, and retirement plans.

-Read more: Biomedical Equipment Technician Job Description, Career as a Biomedical Equipment Technician, Salary, Employment - Definition and Nature of the Work, Education and Training Requirements, Getting the Job - StateUniversity.com https://careers.stateuniversity.com/pages/443/Biomedical-Equipment-Technician.html#ixzz6qCp2TWOf

 ## Task 6
 * Objective: Create a website for your project